 Form 1099-R will usually show items such as the gross amount of the distribution, the taxable amount (what is actually going to be taxed), tax withholding (federal and state), and a distribution code (box 7) to show why you received the distribution.

-If no amount for the taxable amount (box 2a) is listed, this DOES NOT mean that it is not taxable.
-Instead, it means that the payer didn't have enough information to determine how much the taxable amount should be.
+Box 2a - If no amount for the taxable amount (box 2a) is listed, this DOES NOT mean that it is not taxable.
+Instead, it means that the payer didn't have enough information to determine the amount of your distribution that should be taxed.
 In this case, you have to figure the taxable amount yourself.
 In most cases, you will need to use the Simplified Method Worksheet to determine the taxable amount.

 To view a sample Form 1099-R, click here